odwngit/gyromidi/readme.md

-# 💫 starwheel
+# gyromidi
-A server that turns your gyroscope-having mobile device into a mappable controller.
+A server that turns your gyroscope-having mobile device into a mappable midi controller.